 Your furnace is an integral part of your home.
 Without one, you wouldn’t be able to stay warm during the winter.
 Yet furnaces can have some problems that are more common than others.

-Let’s review these issues and discuss what they might cost to fix so you know before you call an HVAC technician.
-Some of the most common furnace repair issues involve:
+Let’s go over these problems and discuss what they might cost to correct so you know before you contact an HVAC technician.
+Some of the most common furnace repair problems involve:

 • Furnace won’t turn on